-Going forward, TOM Group will continue to vigilantly monitor its cost with strict financial and operating discipline, and focus on the continuing growth of Ule as well as strengthening our technology platform with a portfolio of strategic investments to create sustainable value for shareholders.
+Going forward, TOM Group will maintain strict financial and operating discipline whilst continuing to invest in technology platforms to create value for shareholders.

-On behalf of the Board, I would like to thank the management and all the staff of the Group for their hard work and dedication.
+I would like to take this opportunity to thank the management and all the staff of the Group for their hard work and dedication.